Volkswagen Tiguan SUV - Reliability & safety

 Volkswagen Tiguan reliability

-The Volkswagen Tiguan featured in our 2020 Driver Power owner satisfaction survey, finishing 51st overall.
-Owners rated it for seat versatility and its big boot, while infotainment, connectivity and electrics all met with owners’ expectations, too.
-Reliability and build quality was rated as average, with 20.2% of owners reporting a fault within the first year, with electrical issues being most common.
+The Volkswagen Tiguan featured in our 2021 Driver Power owner satisfaction survey, finishing 62nd overall.
+Owners rated it for seat versatility and its big boot, but most scores were middling.
+Reliability and build quality was rated as below average.

-The survey put the Tiguan behind some of its rivals in the reliability stakes, though – the Mazda CX-5, Kia Sportage, Honda CR-V and Lexus NX all fared considerably better.
+The survey put the Tiguan behind some of its rivals in the reliability stakes - the Mazda CX-5, Kia Sportage, Honda CR-V and Lexus NX all fared considerably better.
 The Tiguan’s engine refinement and brakes were also rated lower than some rivals’ by owners.

 The Tiguan received a five-star rating from Euro NCAP when it was crash-tested in 2016.
 It scored an impressive 96% in the adult occupant protection category, as well as 84% for child occupant protection.
 Standard equipment includes automatic emergency braking and lane-keeping assistance, together with the usual range of airbags and stability control systems.